Best Linux Certifications for 2015

-Linux certifications for IT professionals working in Linux server environments include an interesting mix of vendor-neutral and distribution-specific credentials from Red Hat, Novell, Oracle and more.
-Here are the best 5 Linux certs for 2014.
+Certifications for IT professionals working in Linux server environments include an interesting mix of vendor-neutral and distribution-specific credentials from Red Hat, Novell, Oracle and more.
+Here are the five of the best Linux certs for 2015.

 Though the birth of Linux didn't occur until 1991, when Finnish college student Linus Torvalds started work on a new and free operating system, its roots go all the way back to the late 1960s at an archetypal research and development facility still known and revered as Bell Labs.
 Taking a break from building a massive, complex and powerful multi-user OS called MULTICS, Ken Thompson (and later Dennis Ritchie and eventually a host of others) started working on a simple, minimal OS so he could use it to run a favorite computer game of his at the time, known as Space Travel.